New Release

 Engrossing Read!

+The book transports you to Victorian times in London through very detailed descriptions of the streets and interiors.
+It describes well how the religious and social conflicts of the time feed into the story.
 Also very interesting are the internal power struggles at the hospital.
 It gets into the heads of the protagonists.
 The author used to work in Guy's and has a strong background in Organisational Psychology and Victorian Studies - all of this feeds into providing an engrossing read.

 London Lass